Questions About the Conrad N. Hilton Foundation

 No. Hilton Worldwide has their own corporate social responsibility programs that are unrelated to the work of the Conrad N. Hilton Foundation.

 Our headquarters are in Westlake Village, California.

 Questions About Our Grantmaking

 How does my organization apply for a grant?

 The Hilton Foundation is a strategic grantmaking organization.
 We initiate and develop long-term projects and partnerships to help us deliver maximum impact.
 We do not accept unsolicited proposals, with the exception of our Good Neighbor Program, which accepts proposals for local, small-scale grants to nonproft organizations with IRS 501(c)(3) status doing important work in our local Conejo Valley community.
 Decisions on these grants will be guided by the same philosophy that guides our program grants—addressing the needs of individuals living in poverty and experiencing disadvantage.
 The primary geographic focus of these grants is within the Conejo Valley, extending northwest to Camarillo, Oxnard, and Ventura.
 The communities comprising the Conejo Valley are Agoura Hills, Newbury Park, Oak Park, Thousand Oaks, and Westlake Village.

 What are the Foundation’s funding priorities?

 The majority of our funding is devoted to our program areas.
-Our work is focused on efforts to improve early childhood development outcomes, support older youth as they transition from foster care, ensure opportunity youth can access career pathways, prevent homelessness, identify solutions to safe water access, help integrate refugees into society and lift the work of Catholic sisters.
+Our work is focused on efforts to ensure healthy early childhood development and sustainable livelihoods for youth and families, , support young people transitioning out of foster care, improve access to housing and support services for people experiencing homelessness, identify solutions to safe water access, and lift the work of Catholic sisters.

 Which congregations of Catholic sisters does the Foundation support?